-It is very important to maintain your weight within the normal limit of body mass index if you want to keep your spine in a healthy condition.
-Extra body weight exerts extra pressure to the vertebral column.
-Back musculatures are also strained by the extra weight and back pain happens.
-Maintaining a healthy weight also contributes to your pain reduction by relieving stress from your vertebral column.
+It is very important to maintain your weight within normal limits of body mass index if you want to keep your spine in a healthy condition.
+Extra body weight exerts additional pressure onto the vertebral column.
+The back musculature is also strained by the extra weight and back pain can be triggered.
+Maintaining a healthy weight also contributes to pain reduction by relieving physical stress from your vertebrae and back muscles.

 Get Enough Calcium

-- Dairy that includes cheese, milk, and yogurt
+- Dairy products such as cheese, milk, and yogurt.

 If you feel difficulty in taking enough amount of calcium from the diet, you can use calcium supplements with the advice of your doctor.